michaeledwardescobar/nycdep-waterbody-advisory/analysis/README.md

   (e.g., Newtown Creek, Coney Island).
 - **A_Curve … F_Curve** — six numbers that were plugged into the old system's
   formula for **Combined Sewer Overflow (CSO) advisories**.
-These are the model's tuning knobs, set individually per waterbody. *An honest caveat:* we know these six numbers are the formula's inputs, but the exact equation the old system combined them with has not been recovered — it likely predicted overflow volume and duration from storm size, but we cannot state the recipe, only the ingredients.
+These are the model's tuning knobs, set individually per waterbody.
+  We know these six numbers are the formula's inputs, but the exact equation the old system combined them with has not been recovered.
+It may have predicted overflow volume and duration from storm size, but we cannot state the recipe, only the ingredients.
 Waterbodies showing all zeros (13 of them) had no CSO curve set at all.
 - **Rainfall_T** — the trigger: how much rain (in inches) a storm needs before a CSO advisory starts.
 It was 0.1 inches for every waterbody.
-- **peak_inten** — a second trigger based on how *hard* it rained in the worst single hour (inches per hour), filtering out long drizzles that never overwhelm the sewers.
+- **peak_inten** — a second trigger based on the single hour of peak rainfall intensity (inches per hour), filtering out long drizzles that never overwhelm the sewers.
 - **manual_ove** — a manual override switch.
 Its presence proves DEP staff *could* force an advisory on or off by hand; it was set to 0 (off) for all